Guide and Illustrated Natural History

 It's the perfect starting point for a walk along the river, through the woods or over the South Downs National Park.

-There's easy access for all here and it is full of surprises!
+There's easy access for all and it is full of surprises!

-Please contact me if you would like to come on a walk.
+Please contact me if you would like to come out with me.

-If you can't for some reason, why not book a LIVE VIDEO LINK
+If you can't for some reason, why not book a virtual Talk & Talk.

-You can come with me nature watching, maybe to see butterflies settle to sleep in the late afternoon, wander in the reed beds with the warblers, go foraging perhaps or even fossil hunting and I'll post you a fossil that we find.
+You can come with me nature watching, or specifically to see butterflies settle to sleep in the late afternoon on the Downs.

 Walks don't need to be themed by the way, if you like

-just come out with me and see what we find.
+just come out with me for a stroll and a chat if you like?

 Scroll down to see just some of my 'Calendar of Events'